alejoalvarez/java/Java Core/Exceptions.md

 - JVM has run out of memory.

-## Difference between Checked and Unchecked Exceptions**
+## Difference between Checked and Unchecked Exceptions

 **Checked Exception**
 The classes which directly inherit Throwable class except RuntimeException and Error are known as checked exceptions e.g. IOException, SQLException etc. Checked exceptions are checked at compile-time.
+If the method contains the code that throws a checked exception, the programmer must provide a mechanism to catch it in the same method.

 **Unchecked Exception**
 The classes which inherit RuntimeException are known as unchecked exceptions e.g. ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException etc. Unchecked exceptions are not checked at compile-time, but they are checked at runtime.